-Many clients experience strong, impulsive, out-of-control, or over-controlled emotions.
+Many inpatient trauma program clients experience strong, impulsive, out-of-control, or over-controlled emotions.
 Typically, the individual has difficulty dealing with interpersonal relationships and daily stressors, resulting in suicidal feelings, self-harm, and/or other dangerous uncontrolled behavior.

-Referring therapists are encouraged to participate in treatment planning during the admissions process.
-The New Orleans Institute therapists then offer recommendations to mental health professionals to aid them in continued outpatient therapy with their clients post discharge.
+Referring therapists are encouraged to participate in treatment planning during the admissions process to our trauma treatment program.
+The New Orleans Institute trauma therapists then offer recommendations to mental health professionals to aid them in continued outpatient trauma focused therapy with their clients post discharge.

-Our program focuses on enabling the client to break the trauma bond, which has controlled the client’s thoughts, feelings, and behaviors.
+Our program at the trauma disorder treatment center focuses on enabling the client to break the trauma bond, which has controlled the client’s thoughts, feelings, and behaviors.
 They process and face fears that can eventually result in relief of trauma-related symptoms, as well as integration of dissociated aspects of the experience and of self.

 The individual becomes numb, stops thinking and feeling, and feels like an object.
 Bonding to others is disrupted, as are object relations, self-esteem, and trust.
 Often, the individual experiences chronic depression, repetitive self-destructive behaviors, and even apparent hallucinations.
 Many individuals are erroneously diagnosed as psychotic and typically they do not respond to treatment.

-The program addresses the dissociative state by utilizing the grief model called “Reliving, Revising, and Revisiting.”
+The inpatient trauma therapy program addresses the dissociative state by utilizing the grief model called “Reliving, Revising, and Revisiting.”
 After forming a trusting, safe relationship with the primary therapist, the individual addresses core trauma issues.
-As they begin to feel the trauma, reassociating the cognition and the affect, information processing techniques are utilized to restructure their sense of self in relation to their trauma.
+As they begin to feel the trauma, reassociating the cognition and the effect, information processing techniques are utilized to restructure their sense of self in relation to their trauma.